Data Science 7 min read

 How do I become a data scientist in the UK?

 Learn Python fundamentals, master the core data science stack (pandas, NumPy, scikit-learn), build a portfolio using real data, and obtain a recognised qualification.
-An NCFE regulated qualification, such as the Level 4 Diploma: Data Analyst HTQ, provides a structured path with a nationally recognised outcome.
+An NCFE qualification, such as the Level 4 Diploma: Data Analyst HTQ, provides a structured path with a recognised outcome.